FayeqaFaiz/new-repo-bc/Toolchain.md

 **NOTE**
-You can find a GIF video of this tool chain demo here : [Toolchain-BC -> GIF format](https://github.com/FayeqaFaiz/new-repo-bc/blob/master/videos3.md)
+You can find a GIF video of this tool chain demo here : [Toolchain-BC](https://vimeo.com/188121493)